obinnaaliogor/todoapp/README.md

 truecharts      https://charts.truecharts.org/

 Deploying the Todoapp using this chart "https://k8s-at-home.com/charts/" as it aligns with my requirement and stable when compared to the version
-The [truecharts](https://kolaente.dev/vikunja/helm-chart.git) deployed is buggy causing the api pods to continously crashlooping even while following the best practice to troubleshoot it.
+The [truecharts](https://kolaente.dev/vikunja/helm-chart.git) deployed is buggy causing the api pods to continuously crashlooping even while following the best practice to troubleshoot it.
 I contacted the developers of the app and from my research everyone has faced that issue without resolution and considering the time frame to deliver my project i moved with deploying the application "https://k8s-at-home.com/charts/"

 ```